Burning Bush Triptych

 The Burning Bush Triptych is a 1475-1476 oil on panel triptych by Nicolas Froment in Aix Cathedral.

 Weighing half a ton, René of Anjou commissioned it in 1476 for the tomb designed for his entrails.
 It originally stood on the altarpiece in the Grands-Carmes convent, destroyed in 1792 during the French Revolution, when it was moved to Aix Cathedral in 1808.
 After a restoration it was reinstalled in the cathedral's Saint-Lazare chapel late in January 2011.

 Description

 Outer panels

 A trompe-l’œil grisaille on its outer panels shows the Annunciation, with Gabriel and Mary's words inscribed on scrolls in the centre and Gabriel holding an olive branch with twelve olives, a symbol of peace.
 Opened, the left panel shows René wearing his coats of arms (Hungary, Sicily, Anjou and Aragon), kneeling and wearing the habit of the canons of the Abbey of St Victor.
 Around him are his patron saints Mary Magdalene, Anthony the Great and Maurice carrying the banner of the Ordre du Croissant, founded by René.
-Facing him on the right hand panel is his wife Jeanne de Laval, kneeling before her prayer book and backed by John the Baptist, Catherine of Alexandria and Nicholas of Myra.
+Facing him on the right hand panel is his wife Jeanne de Laval, kneeling before her prayer book and backed by John the Apostle, Catherine of Alexandria and Nicholas of Myra.